 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
-In most states, corporations are subject to a corporate income tax while income from “pass-through entities,” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships, is subject to a state's tax on personal income.
+In most states, corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states, Nevada, South Dakota, Washington, and Wyoming, do not have a corporate income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
-Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.
+Currently, six states—Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming—do not have a corporate income tax.
+However, four of those states—Nevada, Ohio, Texas, and Washington—do have some form of gross receipts tax on corporations.
+Moreover, five of those states—Nevada, South Dakota, Texas, Washington, and Wyoming—as well as Alaska, Florida, and Tennessee currently have no personal income tax.
+Individuals in New Hampshire are only taxed on interest and dividend income.

-Florida is like most states in that it has a corporate income tax, but unlike many states in that it does not have any franchise or privilege tax generally applicable to businesses.
-Moreover, as mentioned above, Florida does not have a personal income tax.
-Thus, for the most part, unless your business is a traditional corporation (a C corporation), neither your business's income nor its net worth will be subject to state taxation.
-More particularly, and unlike those many other states that have personal income tax, if income from your business passes through to you personally, that income will not be subject to taxation on your personal state tax return.
-Thus, in terms of taxes, it can be advantageous to form your business as an S corporation, LLC, partnership, or sole proprietorship rather than a corporation.
+Florida is like most states in that it has a corporate income tax, but unlike many states, it doesn't have any franchise or privilege tax generally applicable to businesses.
+Moreover, as mentioned above, Florida doesn't have a personal income tax.
+So, for the most part, unless your business is a traditional corporation (a C corporation), neither your business's income nor its net worth will be subject to state taxation.
+More particularly, and unlike those many other states that have a personal income tax, if income from your business passes through to you personally, that income will not be subject to taxation on your personal state tax return.
+Thus, in terms of taxes, it can be advantageous to form your business as an S corporation, LLC, partnership, or sole proprietorship rather than a regular C corporation.

-Payment of the corporation net income tax is due on April 1st if the corporation's tax year is the same as the calendar year.
-Otherwise, the return is due on 1st day of the fourth month after the close of the corporation's tax year.
+Payment of the corporation net income tax is due on May 1st if the corporation's tax year is the same as the calendar year.
+Otherwise, the return is due on 1st day of the fifth month after the close of the corporation's tax year.

-Let’s briefly look at additional details for five of the most common forms of Florida business: corporations (i.e., C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Here's a brief look at additional details for five of the most common forms of Florida business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Corporations.
 Florida corporations are subject to Florida's corporate income tax.
 There are two different methods to compute this tax, and the corporation is required to use whichever method results in the higher tax.
-For 2012, the first $25,000 of income is exempt.
-Starting January 1, 2013, the first $50,000 of income is exempt.
+For 2022—and many prior years—the first $50,000 of income is exempt.